slackapi/python-slack-sdk/.github/ISSUE_TEMPLATE/01_question.md

 For general questions/issues about Slack API platform or its server-side, could you submit questions at https://my.slack.com/help/requests/new instead. :bow:

 Please read the [Contributing guidelines](https://github.com/slackapi/python-slackclient/blob/main/.github/contributing.md) and [Code of Conduct](https://slackhq.github.io/code-of-conduct) before creating this issue or pull request.
-By submitting, you are agreeing to the those rules.
+By submitting, you are agreeing to those rules.